-Peter Christie - Chair (Non-executive) Qualifications - Bachelor of Economics and Computer Science (Flinders University) Experience Appointed Chair in 2019.
+Peter Christie - Chairman (Non-executive) Qualifications Bachelor of Economics and Computer Science (Flinders University) Experience Appointed Chair in 2019.
 Peter is an IT industry expert with 30 years of experience across the full stack of information technology from enterprise application software down through middleware, servers, operating systems, networks, and data centres.
-Interest in Shares and Rights 4,942,585 ordinary shares of Nexion Group Limited, 657,550 Class A Performance Rights in Nexion Group Limited and 764,536 Class B Performance Rights in Nexion Group Limited.
-Directorships held in other listed entities during the three years prior to the current year DXN (September 2017 - January 2019) Christopher Daly - - Non-executive Director Qualifications - - None Experience - - Chris has 30 years of management and supervisory experience in businesses operating in the contracting, fabrication, sales, equipment rental and construction sectors.
+Interest in Shares and Rights 1 - 5,340,570 ordinary shares of Nexion Group Limited, 104,375 Options expiring 4 February 2025 at \$0.30, 657,550 Class A Performance Rights in Nexion Group Limited and 764,536 Class B Performance Rights in Nexion Group Limited.
+Directorships held in other listed entities during the three years prior to the current year è DXN Limited (1 September 2017 to 31 January 2019) ActivePort Group Ltd (2 October 2019 to present) Christopher Daly Non-executive Director Qualifications None Experience - Chris has 30 years of management and supervisory experience in businesses operating in the contracting, fabrication, sales, equipment rental and construction sectors.
 Chris has extensive experience in managing businesses with a keen focus on financial management, job costing, business processes and safety system development including Australian Standards accreditation.
-Interest in Shares and - Rights - 1,751,175 ordinary shares of Nexion Group Limited, 438,366 Class A Performance Rights in Nexion Group Limited and 509,691 Class B Performance Rights in Nexion Group Limited.
-Directorships held in - other listed entities during the three years prior to the current year - None Paul Glass - - Managing Director and Chief Executive Officer Qualifications - - Advanced Diploma in Management & Leadership and Business Management (Chartered Management Institute), member of Australian Institute of Management.
-Experience - - Paul is a co-founder and the Managing Director of NEXION.
+Interest in Shares and Rights - 1,959,925 ordinary shares of Nexion Group Limited, 104,375 Options expiring 4 February 2025 at \$0.30, 438,366 Class A Performance Rights in Nexion Group Limited and 509,691 Class B Performance Rights in Nexion Group Limited.
+Directorships held in other listed entities during the three years prior to the current year ActivePort Group Ltd (18 November 2019 to present) Paul Glass Managing Director and Chief Executive Officer Qualifications - Advanced Diploma in Management & Leadership and Business Management (Chartered Management Institute), member of Australian Institute of Management.
+Experience Paul is a co-founder and the Managing Director of NEXION.
 He has 15 years' experience in voice, video and data communications starting with Jersey Telecom then moving to Comscentre in Perth and Mitel in 2013 before forming NEXION in 2016.
-Interest in Shares and - - 11,851,694 ordinary shares of Nexion Group Limited,

-\gg Rights 1,534,282 Class A Performance Rights in Nexion Group Limited and 1,783,918 Class B Performance Rights in Nexion Group Limited.
-Directorships held in other listed entities during the three years prior to the current year None Kevin Read Chief Operating Officer and Alternate Director to Paul Glass Qualifications - National Technical Certificate 6 - NTC6 in Digital Electronics (Durban technical College).
-Experience - Kevin Read is co-founder and Chief Operating Officer.
+Interest in Shares and Rights - 11,910,784 ordinary shares of Nexion Group Limited, 1,534,282 Class A Performance Rights in Nexion Group Limited and 1,783,918 Class B Performance Rights in Nexion Group Limited.
+Directorships held in other listed entities during the three years prior to the current year - None Kevin Read Chief Operating Officer and Alternate Director to Paul Glass Qualifications National Technical Certificate 6 - NTC6 in Digital Electronics (Durban technical College).
+Experience Kevin Read is co-founder and Chief Operating Officer.
 Kevin has over 20 years global ICT Management experience across an array of industries including Aviation, Pharma, and media.
 His experience extends across Africa, the UK and Australia.
 Kevin held technical positions with enterprises such as PQ networks & Independent Newspapers Limited in Africa, Unisys in the UK then became the technical manager at Scope Logic in Perth, before joining Paul to co-found NEXION.
-Interest in Shares and Rights 11,998,217 ordinary shares of Nexion Group Limited, 1,534,282 Class A Performance Rights in Nexion Group Limited and 1,783,918 Class B Performance Rights in Nexion Group Limited Directorships held in other listed entities during the three years prior to the current year None Jack Toby Company Secretary \mathcal{D} Qualifications - Fellow of Chartered Accountants Australia & New Zealand, Fellow of the Institute of Chartered Accountants in England and Wales, Associate member of the Australian Computer Society Experience Jack has extensive experience as Company Secretary and Chief Financial Officer of several listed public companies and major corporations for over the last 30 years.
-Meetings of Directors During the financial year, 10) mee etings of directors were held.
-Attendance by each director during the year was
+Interest in Shares and Rights - 12,123,217 ordinary shares of Nexion Group Limited, 62,500 Options expiring 4 February 2025 at \$0.30, 1,534,282 Class A Performance Rights in Nexion Group Limited and 1,783,918 Class B Performance Rights in Nexion Group Limited Directorships held in other listed entities during the three years prior to the current year None Jack Toby Company Secretary Qualifications - Fellow of Chartered Accountants Australia & New Zealand, Fellow of the Institute of Chartered Accountants in England and Wales, Associate member of the Australian Computer Society Experience - Jack has extensive experience as Company Secretary and Chief Financial Officer of several listed public companies and major corporations for over the last 30 years.
+Mostings of Directors